 \section{Approach: Adapting LLM for APE}

-LLM's may not be as proficient translators as state-of-the-art NMT systems due to no explicit training with large amounts of parallel data.
-However, LLM's being trained on the web containing data from several domains, possess general knowledge that is lacking in a NMT model.
-Moreover, they are capable of processing significantly longer inputs.
+LLMs may not be as proficient translators as state-of-the-art NMT systems due to no explicit training with large amounts of parallel data.
+However, LLMs being trained on the web containing data from several domains, possess general knowledge that is lacking in a NMT model.
+Moreover, they are capable of processing significantly longer inputs compared to a standard sentence-level NMT.
 Given their strengths of knowledge and ability to process long sequences, we propose to use them for APE for both sentence and document-levels.
-Hence, we first generate translations with NMT and then perform APE with LLM's.
-Our approach combines the translation capacity of NMT with fluency and understanding of LLM's.
+Hence, we first generate translations with NMT and then perform APE with LLMs.
+Our approach combines the translation capacity of NMT with fluency and understanding of LLMs.

 We use a technique similar to \citet{niehues-etal-2016-pre}, which combines Phrase-Based and NMT models.
-We extend this approach to incorporate LLM's for APE at both sentence and document-levels.
+We extend this approach to incorporate LLMs for APE at both sentence and document-levels.
 We first explain the complete pipeline of our system at both levels of text representation.
 Then, we describe how we train and create the data for each step in our setup.
 Finally, we explain how human feedback can be easily integrated into our cascaded approach during manual PE.